nishant-gupta2/OktaWidgetDemo/README.md

-To run this simple app,please follow following steps-
+To run this simple app,please follow these steps-

 1. Install NodeJS & yarn based on your platform type & add to path if necessary.